-Repeatability of all the parameters was moderate but significant for all the parameters except for arousal (Fig. 2).
-When predicting foraging efficiency, the model including all intrinsic behavioural traits and their interaction with the risk predation context performed significantly better than a simpler model including only threat context (Table 1).
-All parameters and their interaction were significant in this model except for risk-avoidance (Table 2).
-Overall, foraging efficiency was lowered in the higher threat context (Fig. 3) and the effect of behavioural parameters on the foraging efficiency was context dependent (Table 2).
-The most dramatic effect was found in respect to exploratory behaviour, which was positively related to foraging efficiency in low threat context but the opposite pattern was observed in the higher threat context (Fig. 4).
-Arousal was positively related to foraging efficiency and this was particularly pronounced when birds faced higher threat (Fig. 4).
-Risk avoidance overall tended to decrease foraging efficiency but that was not significant and did not differ between threat levels (Fig. 4).
+Repeatability was moderate but significant for all the behavioral traits except for arousal (Fig. 2).
+When predicting foraging efficiency, the model including all intrinsic behavioral traits and their interaction with the risk predation context performed significantly better than a simpler model including only risk context (Table 1).
+All parameters and their interaction were significant in this model except for risk avoidance (Table 2).
+Overall, foraging efficiency was lowered in the higher risk context (Fig. 3) and the effect of intrinsic behavioral features on the foraging efficiency was context dependent (Table 2).
+The most dramatic effect was found in respect to exploratory behavior, which was positively related to foraging efficiency in low risk context but the opposite pattern was observed in the higher risk context (Fig. 4).
+Arousal was positively related to foraging efficiency and this was particularly pronounced when birds faced higher risk (Fig. 4).
+Risk avoidance overall tended to decrease foraging efficiency but that was not significant and did not differ between risk levels (Fig. 4).

 Table 1.
 Ranking of models explaining foraging efficiency of Long-billed Hermits, ordered by delta Deviance Information Criterion (DIC; Akaike’s Information Criterion AIC yields to same conclusions).